taskflow/taskflow/README.md

 | :-----------------: |
 | ![](image/condition.svg) |

-Cpp-Taskflow is composable.
+Taskflow is composable.
 You can create large parallel graphs through composition of modular and reusable blocks that are easier to optimize at an individual scope.